How does the solar capacity waitlist work?

 1. LPEA is actively studying the grid safety and reliability challenges created when local generation is close to meeting or exceeding the local demand for electricity.
 If the conclusions of the study indicate we can confidently have less restrictive limits, LPEA will adjust its restrictions at that time.

-1. If the local daytime electricity demand increases or the amount of local generation decreases, that additional capacity to interconnect will be made available in November.
+1. If the local daytime electricity demand increases or the amount of local generation decreases, that additional capacity to interconnect will be made available.This analysis is being conducted bi-annually in the early summer and late fall.

-Priority is given on a first-come, first-served basis based on the waitlist effective date.
+Priority for newly available capacity is given on a first-come, first-served basis based on the waitlist effective date.
 Please see the FAQs below for program details.
 If you have questions not addressed in the FAQs below, please send an email to renewables@lpea.coop and we will be glad to answer it.

 How do I sign up?